University of Birmingham on Overleaf

-The University of Birmingham is providing free Overleaf Professional accounts for all students, faculty and staff within the College of Engineering and Physical Sciences who would like to use a collaborative, online LaTeX editor for their projects.
-Overleaf Professional accounts provide real-time track changes, unlimited collaborators, and full document history.
+The University of Birmingham is providing Overleaf Professional features for all students, faculty and staff within the College of Engineering and Physical Sciences who would like to use a collaborative, online LaTeX editor for their projects.
+Overleaf Professional features include real-time track changes, unlimited collaborators, and full document history.

 Overleaf is designed to make the process of writing, editing and producing your research papers and project reports much quicker for both you and your collaborators.
 Overleaf can also be linked to other services to best fit into your workflow.

-Claim your free Professional account on Overleaf by signing up (or signing in) below.
-You'll need to verify a Birmingham email address in order to receive your free Professional account.
+Claim your Overleaf Professional upgrade by signing up (or signing in) below.
+You’ll need to link your account to your University of Birmingham single sign on.

 If you have already signed in, click on the quick start tab to explore the University's and Overleaf's tutorials or on the Overleaf icon in the banner to reach your homepage.